 Cable cars.
 Aguardiente.
 Lush gardens.
 Innovation.
 Street art.
+Museum Experiences.
 Plastic surgery.
 Red roof covered hillsides.
 A tragic past.

 where to stay

 Be Okay Hostel+ - This funky, modern hostel is located within blocks of the best restaurants and bars in Medellin.
 The hostel features a fantastic rooftop that's perfect for relaxing, people watching on the streets below, and enjoying a beer.
 The friendly staff is usually up there socializing with their guests as people are cooking in the kitchen or playing cards.
 Be Okay has a level of comfort that many hostels can't quite achieve.
 It feels like you're staying with family here.
 We stayed in both the dorms and the private rooms and loved both options.
 The beds are super comfortable!
 If you're visiting Medellin, definitely check out Be Okay Hostel.

 Los Patios Hostel - The hostel itself is beautifully designed with a thoughtful theme offering both private room and dorm room options.
 It is a perfect hybrid of a party hostel and boutique hostel mixed which means it is great for every type of backpacker.
 The rooms themselves are very distanced from the shared lounge and rooftop bar which means you won't be bothered by whatever is going on at the hostel.
 Each floor in their buildings (Los Patios is comprised of two buildings across the street from one another) have a different Colombian theme.
 For example, the second floor may showcase the jungle of Colombia while the fourth floor highlights the beaches.
 There are many signs around the boutique hostel that allow their guests to read more about Colombia, the city of Medellin, and everything it has to offer.
 We found this to be both fun and educational!